AndersNYC/ITP_Core-2_sample/README.md

 This is a test file, testing 1 2 3

+This is a change on the Github site.

 This is a sample repository to serve as the deliverable for ITP Core 2